ICEL-conference/ICEL9-data-analysis-workshop/python/installation.md

-# Installation instructions for Anaconda ans python
+# Installation instructions for Anaconda and python